-The boreholes and quarry section studied are in south western Nigeria (fig. 1) which represents the eastern Dahomey basin.
+The boreholes and quarry section studied are in south western Nigeria (fig. 1 below) which represents the eastern Dahomey basin.
 The Gbekebo borehole is located on the Okitipupa ridge on the western flank of the Niger delta.
-The Araromi and Gbekebo boreholes penetrated the Cretaceous and Tertiary strata while other two boreholes BH No's 4925 and 1582 only penetrated part of the Tertiary sequence
+The Gbekebo borehole penetrated the Cretaceous and Tertiary strata while the other borehole BH 1582 only penetrated part of the Tertiary sequence